Invariance of success probability in Grover's quantum search under local noise with memory

-The algorithm begins with a search space consisting of $N=2^n$ elements with $n$ being an integer.\ The elements of the space are denoted by $x=1,2,\ldots N$ and a function $f:\{0,1\}^n \rightarrow \{0,1\}$ is defined such that for the marked element $w$, $f(w)=1$ and $\forall x\neq w$, $f(x)=0$.\ To solve this problem, a classical computer evaluates $f$ for each of the elements until it gives the value 1, i.e., the marked element is found and therefore requires $O(N)$ operations.\ The advantage of Grover's search algorithm over the classical treatment is that, by using a sequence of unitary operations, it can find the marked element by using only $O(\sqrt{N})$ queries to $f$.\ The steps of the algorithm are described as follows and a schematic demonstration is shown in Fig.~\ref{fig:my_label}.
+To search for the marked element $w$, a classical computer evaluates $f$ for each of the elements until the value 1, i.e., the marked element is found.
+This requires $O(N)$ operations.
+The advantage of Grover's search algorithm over the classical one is that, by using a sequence of unitary operations, it can find the marked element in only $O(\sqrt{N})$ queries to $f$.
+The steps of the algorithm are described as follows and a schematic demonstration is shown in Fig.~\ref{fig:my_label}.